Regenerating the Land

 I’m not a farmer by trade or by training.
 I didn’t choose this path — I believe it chose me.

-Two year later, the land tells a different story.
+A few years later, the land tells a different story.

 Flowers bloom in abundance where scraggly weeds barely grew before.
 Honeybees forage and roam, pausing to take occasional naps inside flower faces turned up towards the sun.
 Monarch butterflies and a host of other insect life buzzes overhead while frogs hop and earthworms burrow through increasingly healthy, living soil.